lzqsd/TransparentShapeReconstruction/README.md

-Code, data and the trained model will come soon.
+Code, data and the trained model will come this week.